(2016 03 14)

 - Evidence for Psi: Thirteen Empirical Research Reports

-- Diet and Mood
+- Diet and Serotonin

 Reddit user funtomscandy asked several questions on beginning meditation.
 Here is how I answered: